NoahWarnke/interweave.network/docs/daily_notes/interweaver/2018-12/interweaver2018-12-08.md

         - [ ] Make SimpleTextBuild work.
           - [ ] Make all the properties addable/removable/editable.
             - [ ] Consistency preservation:
-              - [X] Remove results when you delete a target set that was part of the last binding for that result.
-              - [X] Remove result when you select away from it and it was the last binding pointing to it.
               - [ ] Make sure actual results are always valid.
+                - New invariant:
+                  - newResult is always bound to the textarea.
+                  - It may contain valid or invalid result values.
+                  - If it is invalid, then there is no current binding or actual result
+                    - If there were any previously when it goes invalid, the binding gets deleted, and the result as well, if it was the last binding.
+                  - If it is valid, then there is also a corresponding binding and result.
+                    - if going from invalid to valid, resultKey will be currently undefined...
+                    - check first to see if the newly valid result already exists, and if so, use its key rather than creating a new result.
+                    - if resultKey is not undefined, then it's an update to an existing result, so just change the result value.
-                - [ ] Make a function that checks the validity of a given result string (not empty, not invalid edge, not existing result)
+                - [X] Make a function that checks the validity of a given result string (not empty, not invalid edge, not existing result)
+                - [ ] Make there only be one result entry box, bound to newResult (not one bound to the actual value)
                 - [ ] Whenever newResult changes, use this function to check if it's valid.
+                - [ ] If it is,
+                  - [ ] if resultKey is undefined, then check for existing results with the same value as the new newResult...
-                - [ ] If it is, and no current result, then create an actual result and create the binding, and empty newResult.
+                    - [ ] if none exist, create a new result and create the binding.
+                    - [ ] If one exists, set resultKey to that key, and create the binding.
+                  - [ ] If resultKey is defined, then just update the existing result.
+                - [ ] If it isn't,
-                - [ ] If it isn't, and current result, then delete the binding, set newResult to the result value, and delete the result if nowhere else uses it.
+                  - [ ] If resultKey is defined, then delete the current binding, and if no more bindings for that result, delete it as well.
-                - [ ] If nonzero and invalid, display red outline around result area.
+                  - [ ] If newResult not "", display red outline around result area.

         - [ ] Give Node a method to export JSON version of the contained iData (plus name/format/formatVersion)
         - [ ] Figure out how to interface with the IPFS API and actually accomplish that, getting back the IPFS hash.